-The first step to managing Generation workers is to understand them.
-Generation Y workers were socialized in a digital world and are therefore known for being technologically savvy.
-Continually wired and connected, Generation Y’ers are highly informed social creatures who value human connections, enjoying team work and collaborative tasks.
+The first step to managing Generation Y workers is to understand them.
+Generation Y workers were socialised in a digital world and are therefore known for being technologically savvy.
+Continuously wired and connected, Generation Y workers are highly informed social creatures who value human connections and enjoy team work and collaborative tasks.

 Ambitious and driven

-Generation Y’ers are ambitious.
+Generation Y workers are ambitious.
 With an abundance of financial and personal goals, these employees enter the workforce with high expectations of success, looking for early rewards rather than long-term investment pay-outs.

-Although they may be branded as ‘me’ centric workers, Generation Y’ers have a strong sense of morality and fairness, openly questioning the actions of their superiors if they seem biased or unjust.
-This ‘why’ generation has little trust in organisations and consequently, their career path may consist of a series of short term transactional employment relationships, unless management exceeds their expectations, providing them with a sense of belonging.
+Although they may be branded as ‘me-centric' workers, Generation Y employees have a strong sense of morality and fairness, openly questioning the actions of their superiors if they seem biased or unjust.
+This ‘why’ generation has little trust in organisations.
+Consequently, their career path may consist of a series of short term transactional employment relationships, unless management exceeds their expectations and provides them with a sense of belonging.

-Firstly, as a manager you need to tell Generation Y’ers what is expected of them in a clear and concise manner.
-By informing them about how they fit into the ‘big picture’, you can motivate Generation Y’ers to work towards an end goal, providing them with a sense of ‘value’ and belonging.
+Firstly, as a manager, you need to tell Generation Y employees what is expected of them in a clear and concise manner.
+By informing them about how they fit into the ‘big picture’, you can motivate Generation Y employees to work towards an end goal, providing them with a sense of ‘value’ in the firm.

-By laying out the company’s rules, processes and expectations in detail, Generation Y’ers will be able to approach their tasks with proper guidance.
-If you show them that success can only be reached through dedication and hard work, Gen Y’ers will be motivated to apply themselves to every task, enjoying the challenge.
+By laying out the company’s rules, processes and expectations in detail, Generation Y employees will be able to approach their tasks with proper guidance.
+If you show them that success can be reached through dedication and hard work, they can be motivated to dedicate themselves to the task while enjoying the challenge.

-Should you be looking at new additions to your team, please feel free to get in touch with us at email@example.com or call (84) 8 3520 7900 for more information.
+Should you be looking for new additions to your team, please feel free to get in touch with us at firstname.lastname@example.org or call (84) 28 3520 7900 for more information.